 Easter is a busy time of year in the winery, but for most Australians, it means an extra long weekend and a road trip to visit friends and family.

-We’re lucky to be hosting dear friends this Easter, hopefully Adam will be able to duck out of the winery for at least one meal!
+We’re lucky to enjoy Easter at home, hopefully Adam will be able to duck out of the winery for at least one meal!